 If Apache is not listed in the Windows services, it may nonetheless be installed on your PC, but configured to only be run manually, and not registered as a service.
 Either way, you should next try to find any Apache installation, by looking in all directories where you have installed applications in the past.
 C:\Program Files\ is the default installation directory.
 It is possible that you have more than one version of Apache installed, probably in separate directories whose names contain the version numbers.

-In this example, we will assume that only a single instance of Apache, version 1.3.3, has previously been installed.
+In this example, I will assume that only a single instance of Apache, version 1.3.3, has previously been installed.
 To uninstall it, go to Start > Settings > Control Panel > Add or Remove Programs.
 Click on the Apache entry in the list, and then click the "Remove" button.

 Even after uninstalling Apache, there may be many files left behind, in three directories: conf, htdocs, and logs.
 To do a clean install, delete these leftover files and directories.
 But first save any configuration files that might be valuable to you in the future, such as conf\httpd.conf and htdocs\phpMyAdmin\config.inc.php.